The Fourth of July

 Well, it was on this date in 1776 that the Declaration of Independence was officially adopted.
 This is why the Fourth of July is also known as “Independence Day.”
 July 4, 1776 was the day our country’s founders officially declared their separation from the country that ruled over them.
 It was during the American Revolutionary War, the colonists fought Great Britain for the right to govern themselves.
 American colonists had wanted to form their own government so they declared their independence from the British rule, fought, and won the American Revolutionary War.

-Now, over 200 years later, we celebrate the Fourth of July because it stands as a symbol of the day long ago when we ceased being British and became Americans.
+Now, over 200 years later, we celebrate the Fourth of July because it stands as a symbol of the day long ago when we stopped being British and became Americans.
 Even though America is seemingly divided on many issues, one thing that have in common is the fact that we live in a free country.
 We are free to live in a country where our freedoms are protected by the Constitution.
 We have the right to protest and petition in causes that we feel strongly about.
 We live in a democracy that allows us to vote in elections.
 Our freedoms are great and so is this country.
 Our individual, political, and national freedoms are certainly nothing to take for granted.